Blackymas/NSPanel_HA_Blueprint/CONTRIBUTING.md

 Commit the changes once you are happy with them.
 Don't forget to self review to speed up the review process:zap:.

+After a commit, GitHub will run the validation actions, which could take a while.
+Please take a look at [Actions](https://github.com/Blackymas/NSPanel_HA_Blueprint/actions) tab and follow the test results.
+If any test fails, please click on the action instance to open it's details, take a look at the report and fix the issues.

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.